Soft/rainbowpath/README.md

 ### Usage

 ```
-Usage: rainbowpath [-p PALETTE] [-s STYLE] [-S SEPARATOR] [-m METHOD]
+Usage: rainbowpath [-p PALETTE] [-s PALETTE] [-S SEPARATOR] [-m METHOD]
+                   [-M METHOD] [-o INDEX STYLE] [-O INDEX STYLE]
                    [-l] [-c] [-n] [-b] [-h] [-v] [PATH]

 Color path components using a palette.

 Options:
-  -p, --palette=PALETTE             Semicolon-separated list of styles for
+  -p, --palette PALETTE                 Semicolon separated list of styles for
                                         path components
-  -s, --separator=STYLE             Style for path separators
+  -s, --separator-palette PALETTE       Semicolon separated list of styles for
+                                        path separators.
-  -S, --separator-string=SEPARATOR  String used to separate path components
+  -S, --separator SEPARATOR             String used to separate path components
                                         in the output (defaults to '/')
-  -m, --method=METHOD               Method for selecting styles from palette.
+  -m, --method METHOD                   Method for selecting styles from palette.
                                         One of sequential, hash, random
                                         (defaults to sequential).
+  -M, --separator-method METHOD         Method for selecting styles from separator
+                                        palette.
+One of sequential, hash, random
+                                        (defaults to sequential).
+  -o, --override INDEX STYLE            Override style at the given index.
+This option
+                                        can appear multiple times.
+  -O, --separator-override INDEX STYLE  Override separator style at the given index.
+                                        This option can appear multiple times.
   -l, --leading                         Do not display leading path separator
   -c, --compact                         Replace home directory path prefix with ~
   -n, --newline                         Do not append newline
   -b, --bash                            Escape control codes for use in Bash prompts
   -h, --help                            Display this help
   -v, --version                         Display version information
 ```

 ### Use in a Bash prompt